123 Apple Ln.

 General Information

-This report is the exclusive property of Bob's Home Inspection Service and the client whose name appears herewith, and its use by any unauthorized persons is strictly prohibited.
+This report is the exclusive property of Bob's Home Inspections and the client whose name appears herewith, and its use by any unauthorized persons is strictly prohibited.

-The observations and opinions expressed within this report are those of Bob's Home Inspection Service and supersede any alleged verbal comments.
-This report overrides, supersedes and negates any previous report that may have been submitted by Bob's Home Inspection for this property and should be read in its entirety.
-Any reports previously submitted by Bob's Home Inspection for this property should be destroyed and should not be relied upon or considered accurate or complete.
+The observations and opinions expressed within this report are those of Bob's Home Inspections and supersede any alleged verbal comments.
+This report overrides, supersedes and negates any previous report that may have been submitted by JPI Home Inspection for this property and should be read in its entirety.
+Any reports previously submitted by JPI Home Inspection for this property should be destroyed and should not be relied upon or considered accurate or complete.

 We inspect all of the systems, components, and conditions described in accordance with the standards of the International Association of Certified Home Inspectors (iNACHI), and those that we do not inspect are clearly disclaimed in the contract and/or in the aforementioned standards.
 However, some components that are inspected and found to be functional may not necessarily appear in the report, simply because we do not wish to waste our client's time by having them read an unnecessarily lengthy report about components that do not need to be serviced.